MarieComet/mc-acf-flexible-template/readme.md

 ### Requirements

-Advanced Custom Fields Pro 5.6 or greater has to be installed and activated.
+Advanced Custom Fields Pro 5.7 or greater has to be installed and activated.

 ## Installation

 * Download the zip archive and upload it to your WordPress site.
-* Install and activate Advanced Custom Fields Pro 5.6 or greater.
+* Install and activate Advanced Custom Fields Pro 5.7 or greater.
 * Activate the plugin.
 * Export and import will be turned on by default for new flexible fields, if you want disable them, go in your flexible field settings.
-* If your flexible field is registered via PHP, you must add `'mc_acf_ft_true_false '=> 1` in the options of this last one (after min, max and button_label options)
+* If your flexible field is registered via PHP, you must add `'mc_acf_ft_true_false'=> 1` in the options of this last one (after min, max and button_label options)
 * Export and Import will show on your flexible fields.
 * You can edit your templates in admin > ACF Templates.
 * See screenshots.